 - Intelligence sharing and its challenges: While attendees generally agreed that information sharing on cyberattacks and their possible prevention is an important way to enhance defense measures across industries, it is clear that challenges prevail.
 An agreed observation was that the various perpetrators of cyberattacks are often more coordinated than the industries that are the targets of their attacks.
 The lack of cooperation is partly due to commercial competition among industry players and a tendency to avoid leaking news of attacks to the media.
 Two of the participants pointed out that, depending on how cooperative the board is, CEOs and CIOs might believe the short-term reputational risk in sharing information on attacks outweighs the potential long-term benefits of being more transparent.
 The comment was made that trust can be especially hard to build among industry peers, particularly among financial intuitions, where client confidentiality is paramount.
 There was, nonetheless, general agreement that practitioners can and should do better in sharing information, and it was suggested that support through government regulation could help.

-- Raising management awareness of cybersecurity risks: Data protection ultimately helps businesses reduce risk.
+- Raising management awareness of cybersecurity risks: Data protection ultimately helps reduce business risk.
 Compared with just a few years ago, there has clearly been a shift in the awareness of cybersecurity among C-level executives and boards.
 However, there are varying levels of understanding among organizations.
 Some attendees were sleeping well at night, knowing that effective investments and policies for cybersecurity were in place.
 Other attendees noted that CIOs still need to invest a significant portion of their time raising awareness within their organizations so that the entire management team fully appreciates the importance of IT security, with appropriate budgeting and headcount being afforded thereafter.

 “I don’t need to start the conversation [about cybersecurity] anymore like I did seven years ago—leadership is demanding it,” said one attendee.
 Another agreed, “It’s an agenda item on the board now.
 They get the budget.
 Cybersecurity is one of the top 30 enterprise risks, and there’s a security-awareness team that looks at a lot of different things.
 In the end, we’ve found that humans are the weakest link.”